datalorax/site/content/post/2019-08-06-applying-v-to-study-achievement-gaps.md

 And our data are **finally** finalized! 🥳

 ## Produce estimates
 First, let's compute the area under the paired curves.
 To do this, we just use an x/y integration.
 This will give us one estimate for each school/test/grade combination.
 I'll use the {pracma} package again.
-One small caveat here... to get the correct AUC, the cummulative percentages actually need to be cummulative proportions.
+One small caveat here... to get the correct AUC, the cumulative percentages actually need to be cumulative proportions.
 We could have done this transformation above in our data prep (and maybe I should have done that) but you can also do it in the integration and it doesn't change the results at all.
 We'll take this approach.

 ```r